arthur-wronski/encode-london-2024/README.md

 # Encode London 2024 Project

-A full-stack decentralized application built with Expo (React Native), Supabase, and Stellar blockchain integration.
-This project demonstrates a modern mobile-first approach to blockchain interactions, supporting iOS, Android, and Web platforms.
+A full-stack decentralized application built with Expo (React Native), Supabase, and Stellar blockchain.
+This project allows users without traditional banking access to interact with blockchain services using Mobile Money.

+Users can easily stake their funds in XLM and start earning, all without needing a bank account.
+Looking ahead, the platform will enable users to explore a wide range of decentralized apps (dApps) and DeFi opportunities, unlocking everything from lending and borrowing to token swaps—all through a simple, mobile-first experience.
+This app bridges the gap between traditional finance and the future of decentralized finance, empowering users to take control of their financial futures.

 ## 🌟 Features